Skip to main content

 Wildflower meadows can take a while to really bloom, but following these simple steps will ensure your meadow thrives with beautiful and diverse plants again and again.
 The essentials for every meadow are sun, soil, some rain and management – and while the equipment can vary, the processes are similar regardless of the size of your meadow.

-• Cutting in the autumn and winter – When the weather is mild, the grass will still grow, so this helps keep grasses at bay and allows the wildflowers to thrive.
+• Cutting or gazing in the autumn – When the weather is mild, the grass will still grow, so this helps keep grasses at bay and allows the wildflowers to thrive.
 Most meadows will need cutting at the end of July and will then need to have the cuttings removed after about a week to allow some time for the seed to drop.
 Long grasses will enrich the soil, and further inhibit wildflower growth by stifling new growth.

 A grazing sheep looks up at Ryewater Farm